AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/configure-btree-cleanup-cs.md

 ---
 # Configure B-tree clean up for for Cloud services

-Set up the B-Tree cleanup job and manage enable/disable settings for Guides BTree deletion to keep your system optimized and storage clean.
+Set up the B-tree cleanup job and manage the enable/disable settings for Guides BTree deletion to keep your system optimized and the storage clean.

 ## Configure B-tree clean up job